-DecisionSmart offers business rule management capability on an account or customer level across the entire customer lifecycle, including the following decision areas:
+DecisionSmart offers business rule management capability on an account or customer level across the entire customer lifecycle.

 For credit limit management, a batch process is normally set-up feeding existing customer information into DecisionSmart – thereafter through a combination of Scorecards, Matrices, Decision trees, and Outcome Table.
 A final % limit increase offer is then determined.

 The final limit offer amount can be calculated based on limit, balance, percentage increase, maximum limit, minimum incremental increase, etc.